Here are some common terms you may encounter as you embark upon your window and door project.

 Multi-Lock Hardware: An adjustable lock system used on the French Casemaster to ensure a tight seal of the sash frame components.
 It also provides a secure locking system.

-Multi-Point Locking System: A line of standard or optional multiple point locking mechanisms installed on the operative panel(s)/ sash of various Marvin products to enhance security and performance.
+Multi-Point Locking System: A line of standard or optional multiple point locking mechanisms installed on the operative panel(s) and/or sash of various Marvin products to enhance security and performance.

 Muntins: The actual bars that create a pattern in the window.